kent-map/kent/18c/18c-shadwell-biography.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_Raid_on_the_Medway_by_Willem_Schellinks_Rijksmuseum_Amsterdam_SK-C-1737.jpg" label="The raid on the Medway" attribution="by Willem Schellinks, Rijksmuseum, CC0, via Wikimedia Commons">

-Act 2
-A bar at Daniel’s.
-Discussing the debauched sailors.
-Mizen says that “Well, you shall see in a few Months, how the Navy will be reform’d; all the Sea-Officers will be so full of Manners, that they shall look like a parcel of Beaus in a Side-box, or Chocolate house.” (p.30)

-P31-2 a sneaker of Punch in the Crown.
-A box of Dice for the Mermaid.
-Make the great bowl full for the gentlemen in the Fleecer.
 P32 The Virginia Fleet’s come in.